 - Good listening skills will help your child to “hear” and process the sounds and letter combinations

-- Good posture helps your child to concentrate, and sit comfortably without moving or wriggling
+- Good posture helps your child to concentrate, sitting comfortably without moving or wriggling

-- A well developed auditory memory will help your child link together series of sounds that form words
+- A well developed auditory memory will help your child link together a series of sounds to form words

 Building Foundations for Learning

 Children develop in natural, pre-determined stages.
 Each new stage is built on the foundations of the earlier ones, a bit like building blocks.
 When one stage has been missed or is incomplete, the “stack” becomes unsteady, and your child will likely struggle to learn.
-The earliest of these stages of development happen during floor play and tummy time.
+The earliest of these stages of development happen during infancy and early childhood, through floor play and tummy time.